littleosbook/littleosbook/output.md

 hardware, providing a nicer abstraction than speaking directly to the hardware.
 The first part of this chapter creates a driver for the framebuffer [@wiki:fb] to be able to display text to the user.
-The second part will create a driver for the serial port, since BOCHS can store output from the serial port in a file, effectively creating a logging mechanism for our operating system!
+The second part will create a driver for the serial port, since Bochs can store output from the serial port in a file, effectively creating a logging mechanism for our operating system!

-## Different kinds of outputs
+## Talking to the Hardware
 There are usually two different ways to "talk" to the hardware, _memory-mapped I/O_ and _I/O ports_.

-If the hardware uses memory-mapped I/O, then one can write to a specific memory address and the hardware will be automatically get the new values.
+If the hardware uses memory-mapped I/O, then you can write to a specific memory address and the hardware will be automatically get the new data.
 One example of this is the framebuffer, which will be discussed more in detail later.
-If you write the ASCII [@wiki:ascii] the value `0x410F` to address `0x000B8000`, you will see the letter A in white color on a black background (see the section [The framebuffer](#the-framebuffer) for more details).
+If you write the value `0x410F` to address `0x000B8000`, you will see the letter A in white color on a black background (see the section on [the framebuffer](#the-framebuffer) for more details).

-If the hardware uses I/O ports, then the assembly instructions `outb` and `inb` must be used to communicate with the device. `out` takes two parameters, the address of the device and the value to send to the device. `in` takes a single parameter, simply address of the device.
-One can think of I/O ports as communicating with the hardware the same as one communicate with a server using sockets.
-For example, the cursor (the blinking rectangle) of the framebuffer is controlled via I/O ports.
+If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the device. `out` takes two parameters, the address of the I/O port and the value to send. `in` takes a single parameter, simply address of the I/O port and returns data.
+One can think of I/O ports as communicating with the hardware the same way as you communicate with a server using sockets.
+The cursor (the blinking rectangle) of the framebuffer is one example of hardware controlled via I/O ports.

-## The framebuffer
+## The Framebuffer
 The framebuffer is a hardware device that is capable of displaying a buffer of memory on the screen [@wiki:fb].
 The framebuffer has 80 columns and 25 rows, and their indices start at 0 (so rows are labelled 0 - 24).

-### Writing text
+### Writing Text
 Writing text to the console via the framebuffer is done by memory-mapped I/O. The starting address of memory-mapped I/O for the framebuffer is `0x000B8000`.
-The memory is divided into 16 bit cells, where the 16 bit determines both the character, the foreground color and the background color.
-The highest 8 bits determines the character, bit 7 - 3 the background and bit 3 - 0 the foreground, as can be seen in the following figure:
+The memory is divided into 16 bit cells, where the 16 bits determines both the character, the foreground color and the background color.
+The highest eight bits is the ASCII [@wiki:ascii] value of the character, bit 7 - 3 the background and bit 3 - 0 the foreground, as can be seen in the following figure:

     Bit:     | 15 14 13 12 11 10 9 8 | 7 6 5 4 | 3 2 1 0 |
     Content: | ASCII                 | FG      | BG      |